chosangpil/test/README.md

-# GRAFT
-## GRAFT: A Graph-aware Fusion Transformer for Cancer Driver Gene Prediction
+# GRAFT: A Graph-aware Fusion Transformer for Cancer Driver Gene Prediction

 GRAFT (Graph-Aware Fusion Transformer) is a deep learning framework for cancer driver gene prediction that integrates multi-omics data and multiple biological networks.